İngilizce konuşmak kolay değildir.

 - If you want to sound like a native speaker, it'll take a lot of work.

-- Many parents think it's important for their children to learn how to speak French.
+- Tom thinks it important for Mary to learn how to speak French.

 O, adeta, sudan çıkmış balık gibi.